SquareSR/Testing-Red-Classic/red-classic/README.md

 - Pidgey: HA + PS
 - Nidoran-F: HA x2

-TRAINER #3 - Youngster (under 12 hp potion before the fight)
+TRAINER #3 - Youngster

 - Rattata: HA (+ PS)
 - Ekans: HA + PS or HA
 - Zubat: HA (+ PS)

-**MENU** before the next trainer we are at Lv.
-21 after the youngster fight
+**MENU** whenever we are Lv.
+21

 → use the two rare candies on nido

-→ learn thrash and teach thrash over Tackle (slot 2).
+→ learn thrash and teach thrash over Tackle (slot 2) or over Poison Sting (slot 4) if no Paras.

 TRAINER #4 - Lass - In fight swap thrash to slot 1 (select + down + select + A)

-- Pidgey: Thrash
+- Pidgey: Thrash or HA + PS
-- Nidoran-F: Thrash
+- Nidoran-F: Thrash or HA x2

 TRAINER #5 - Jr. TrainerM

-- Mankey: Thrash
+- Mankey: Thrash or HA + HA/PS

 BRIDGE ROCKET